kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 <<[UNRESOLVED Name for the field is being discussed]>>

 ### Choice of field name
-The name `routingPreference` is meant to capture the highly implementation-specific nature of this field and how it affects the routing of traffic
+The name `trafficDistribution` is meant to capture the highly implementation-specific nature of this field and how it affects the routing of traffic
 * Field names that include the word "topology", like `topologyPreference` and